 What is Rebuild NorthBay Foundation?

-At Rebuild NorthBay Foundation (RNBF), we are committed to the long term disaster recovery for the North Bay counties of Sonoma, Napa, Lake, and Mendocino.
+At RNBF, we are committed to the long-term disaster recovery for the north bay counties of Sonoma, Napa, Lake, and Mendocino.
 We are determined to pay our lessons forward so no community must reinvent recovery.
 We offer technical assistance to other post-disaster regions, such as Paradise, and nationally, we speak at conferences about our collaborative, innovative and effective model of multi-sector leadership in long term disaster recovery.